Available on SourceForge here (embedded real-time software, full Linux distribution image):

 - Two USB 2.0 ports type A "master" (one internal)

-- 12 digital opto-isolated inputs (9VDC to 24VDC power common)
+- 12 digital opto-isolated inputs (9VDC to 24VDC common to power used)

-- 8 digital opto-isolated outputs (48V, 100 mA maxi, two commons independants - per 4 outputs group)
+- 8 digital opto-isolated outputs (48V, 100 mA maxi, two commons independents - per 4 outputs group)

-- Quality connectors with Phoenix Contact terminals (5.08 mm)
+- Quality connectors with Phoenix Contact terminal blocks (5.08 mm pitch)

 - 1 user Push Button (that can be used in the prog to ack defaults, give an order, ... ) and a green LED for user information (also to be used in the prog).

-- Power input from 9VDC to 24VDC (on jack or 2 points terminal).
+- Power input from 9VDC to 24VDC (on jack or 2 terminal blocks).
 Switching regulator for better efficiency.